Healthy mouths

 Gingivitis

 Gingivitis, or early stage gum disease, is usually caused by a build-up of plaque on teeth and along the gum line.
 The bacteria in plaque produce toxins that can irritate the gums causing inflammation.
-Data presented in this section were sourced from the National Child Oral Health Study 2012–14 (Do & Spencer 2016), the National Survey of Adult Oral Health 2004–06 (Slade et al. 2007) and the National Study of Adult Oral Health 2017–18 (Do & Luzzi, 2019).
+Data presented in this section were sourced from the National Child Oral Health Study 2012–14 (Do & Spencer 2016), the National Survey of Adult Oral Health 2004–06 (Slade et al. 2007) and the National Study of Adult Oral Health 2017–18 (Do & Luzzi, 2019) which all included a clinical examination component.

 In 2012-14, the proportion of children aged 5–14 years with gingivitis was: